 WATS provide you with an operational advantage for managing your First Pass Yield

-WATS is a Manufacturing Intelligence solution for the unique challenges in electronics manufacturing.
-A solution built around the premises that a representative True First Pass Yield is the most important metric an electronics manufacturing company can have.
+WATS is a Test Data Management solution for the unique challenges in electronics manufacturing.
+A solution built around the premise that a representative True First Pass Yield is the most important metric an electronics manufacturing company can have.

-The architecture makes the centralization of data from outsourced manufacturing seamless and fosters collaboration throughout the supply chain to the benefit of all stakeholders from your suppliers through to your customers.
-WATS provide you with full transparency into the underlying data so that you can fully understand the different test and repair failures that represent your First Pass Yield metric.
+The architecture makes the centralization of data from outsourced manufacturing seamless.
+It fosters collaboration throughout the supply chain to benefit all stakeholders from your suppliers through to your customers.
+WATS provides you with full transparency into the underlying data to fully understand the different test and repair failures that represent your First Pass Yield metric.
 The result is an unrivalled ability to reduce warranty costs, internal scrap, production labour costs, and data management activities.